Cognipeer/smart-agent/docs/getting-started/README.md

 # Getting Started

-This guide helps you install, configure, and run your first Smart Agent.
+This guide helps you install, configure, and run your first agent.
+The base is a minimal createAgent; a SmartAgent layer is available for planning + summarization.

 ## Prerequisites